finding happiness in peru

 Duration: 2.5 hours

-Riding the mules took us about 2 hours to go up the 4.4 miles to Salkantay Pass, with roughly 2,228 ft. of elevation gain.
-It was so much fun to ride a mule!
+Riding the mules took us about 2 hours to go up the 4.4 miles to Salkantay Pass.
+It turned out to be so much fun to ride a mule!
 It gave me a chance to not worry about breathing, and just take in the scenery and the experience.
 We crossed streams, went up narrow switchbacks, through valleys and across lots of rocky terrain.
 The more hikers we saw struggling, the more I was happy about my decision to ride a mule.
 We were guided up the trail by, funny enough, another Carlos.
 The mule I rode was Lucho.
 He loved being in front, walking right next to the cliffside, and hated going in the water.
 He was a cutie.

-Mid-morning we made it to Salkantay Pass.
-It was breathtaking, literally and figuratively.
+Salkantay Pass was breathtaking, literally and figuratively.
 The sun was out, the mountain peaks were visible, we had snacks and tea.
 It was a perfect morning.
-When the few hikers from our group came into view, we cheered them on and shared stories about our different experiences.
-Then Carlos gave us Salkantay Trekking shirts and we celebrated being at the highest point on the trek.
+Carlos gave us Salkantay Trekking shirts and we celebrated being at the highest point on the trek.

 Soraypampa (Sky Camp) to Salkantay Pass (via mule)